texadactyl/Cloaking.py/README.md

     ==========================
     Total overhead = 208 bytes

-Feel free to contact richard.elkins@gmail.com for inquiries and issues, especially if you find any bugs.
+Feel free to add an issue for inquiries and bugs.
 I'll respond as soon as I can.

 Richard Elkins